 They love to bare all to anyone who’ll take a peak.
 Happy to come for a chat over the cornflakes as it all hangs out, good and bad, casting a great shadow over the al-fresco breakfast table.

 We’ve seen it all, shiny swimwear thongs, that’s men and women, underwear, dressing gowns flapping open in the breeze, skimpy shorts, where there’s more hanging out than they realise.
 Strapless, backless, topless….when the sun comes out, so does everything else!

-You try and be polite as you catch their eyes, Hello, Bonjour, Hola, Hi, Guten Morgen, whatever the nationality, there’s always the grumpy ones.
-That look like they want to be anywhere, but away in their van.
+You try and be polite as you catch their eyes, Hello, Bonjour, Hola, Hi, Guten Morgen, whatever the nationality, there’s always the grumpy ones, looking like they want to be anywhere, but away in their van.

 You can’t believe it, how rude, did that just happen?
-So to make sure you haven’t just dreamt it or mistaken the moment, you try again, only to get a bit of a half, under the breath reaction back.
-Which confirms that, hey, they just don’t wanna be friendly today!
+So to make sure you haven’t just dreamt it or mistaken the moment, you try again, only to get a bit of a half, under the breath reaction back, confirming that, hey, they just don’t wanna be friendly today!

 It’s strangely apt that we’ve just experienced one of these arrogant types this very day!
 We’ve come across this sort before, watched from a far as they march forth, ensuring nothing gets in their way!